Next Start

 Pursue Your Passion Today

-Thanks to the education and experience he gained at MMI, Travis Conrad was able to start his career in the motorcycle industry.
+Thanks to the education and experience he gained from school, Travis Conrad was able to start his career in the motorcycle industry.
 He made a shift and took a leap of faith to pursue his passion!

 Travis’ advice to anyone in a similar situation is simple — just do it.
 “If this is something you are really interested in, then I would recommend going after it, because my only regret is that I didn’t pursue this sooner.”

-With classes starting every six weeks, you have the flexibility to enroll at MMI and start working toward a future you’re excited about.
+With classes starting every six weeks, you have the flexibility to enroll at UTI and start training toward a future you’re excited about.
 Our Admissions Representatives are happy to offer guidance and support to get you started.
 Request more information today!

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.